Introduction to San José

 Situated in the Central Valley, with volcanoes to the north and mountains to the south, San José is a lively launching pad to your Costa Rican adventure.
-You'll likely start and end your trip here, and international flight schedules often require you spend a day or two in the city.
-Luckily, there's more than enough interesting activities and eats to fill your time.
+You'll likely start and end your trip here, and international flight schedules often require you spend at least 24 hours in San José.
+Luckily, there are more than enough interesting activities and eats to fill your time.
 Each barrio (neighborhood) described below has a distinct personality, and some suburbs—like Santa Ana—even offer golf courses and horseback riding.

 Like many large international cities, San José has its share of crime, so do take the usual precautions: stay alert to avoid petty theft, don’t carry large sums of cash, don’t walk down unlit streets.
 Consider hiring a local guide who can help you navigate safely and provide historical and cultural context to your walking tour.

 The city’s urban center is home to a great deal of history and culture.
 Pedestrian-friendly Avenida Central is a good place to start exploring, as it connects a variety of shops, parks, museums and outdoor plazas.
 Stroll these streets to get a sense of the city’s colorful urban culture.
 Peruse local crafts and shop for souvenirs in the Mercado Nacional de Artesania (National Artisans Market)—recently relocated to a larger, renovated space at Avenida 6 and Calle 5.
 Pop into the Museo Nacional (National Museum) on Democracy Square to learn some local history and enjoy the brilliant butterfly garden.
 Then head for Barrio Amón to admire the colonial architecture, taste traditional recipes with a twist at Silvestre Restaurant, and spend a night in a restored historic home.